Pesticides Used in Organic Farming

-Just because agricultural practices are organic does not mean they are 100 percent free of pesticides.
-Although the National Organic Program has created rules to help keep organic products free from extremely harmful pesticides, such as synthetics or organochlorine pesticides, some pesticides are allowed for use when producing or handling certified organic products.
+There is a misconception that there are no pesticides used in organic farming.
+However, that isn't necessarily the truth.
+The National Organic Program created rules to keep organic products free from extremely harmful pesticides, such as synthetics or organochlorine pesticides.
+With that said, some pesticides are allowed for use when producing or handling certified organic products.

-Most pesticides are prohibited, but the U.S. Department of Agriculture’s National Organic Program (NOP) rule [7 CFR 205] does offer up some exceptions.
+Most pesticides are prohibited, but the U.S. Department of Agriculture’s National Organic Program (NOP) rule 7 CFR 205 does provide for a few exceptions.

-The EPA's Final Guidance on Labeling Pesticide Products addresses how registrants can obtain approval of label language indicating that all ingredients (active and inert) in a pesticide and all of its uses meet the criteria defined in the U.S. Department of Agriculture’s (USDA) National Organic Program (NOP) Rule.
+The EPA's Label Review Manual addresses how registrants can obtain approval of label language indicating that all ingredients (active and inert) in a pesticide and all of its uses meet the criteria defined in the U.S. Department of Agriculture’s (USDA) National Organic Program (NOP) Rule.